 A student who is dismissed has a right of appeal.
-The appeal shall be filed with the dean of studies.
-The College's Graduate Study Committee reviews all appeals of dismissals and may recommend readmission to the dean of studies.
+The appeal shall be filed with the Assistant Vice President for Student Success and Retention.
+The College's Graduate Study Committee reviews all appeals of dismissals and may recommend readmission to the Assistant Vice President for Student Success and Retention.
 Appeal of dismissal in the graduate programs for nurse anesthetists will follow the policies of the Excela Health School of Anesthesia.